liamstatham/100-days-of-code/log.md

   - New project Friday!
   - Began webscraping and learning more HTML/CSS to work with BeautifulSoup
   - Found some real help on FC python, mixing my love of football with coding!

+### Day 23: Jan 23, Saturday

+**Today's Progress**:
+    - More web scraping with BeautifulSoup
+    - jupyter and laptop problems causing delays in learning!
+    - using transfermarkt website to help with webscraping learning.